Car detailing

 The acid in the bug’s splatter can eat away your car’s coating and painting, leading to stains and even corrosion over time.

-How to remove bugs from a car without causing damage?
+How to remove bugs from a car without causing damage to the paint?

 Use a microfiber cloth or bug sponge with an automotive-safe bug remover.
 Start by rinsing off the affected area with water to loosen the bugs, then apply the bug remover.
 After letting it sit for a few minutes gently wipe off the area.